Lemonade (2016 film): Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 100% based on 6 reviews.
-Miriam Bale for Billboard called Lemonade "a revolutionary work of Black feminism" as "a movie made by a black woman, starring Black women, and for Black women", in which Beyoncé is seen gathering, uniting and leading Black women throughout the film.
-As well as relating the story of Beyoncé's relationship with her husband, Lemonade also chronicles the relationship between Black women and American society.
-The includes how the United States betrayed and continually mistreats Black women, with society needing to solve its problems in order to enable reformation and the rehabilitation of Black women.
-As part of reverting the societal oppression and silencing of Black women, Lemonade centralizes the experiences of Black women in a way that is not often seen in the media, and celebrates their achievements despite the adversity they face.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 6 reviews.
+Miriam Bale of Billboard called Lemonade "a revolutionary work of Black feminism" and described it as "a movie made by a black woman, starring Black women, and for Black women", in which Beyoncé gathers, unites, and leads Black women throughout the film.
+In addition to tracing Beyoncé's relationship with her husband, Lemonade has been interpreted as chronicling the relationship between Black women and American society, including the ways the United States has betrayed and mistreated Black women.
+Critics have also noted that the film centers the experiences of Black women in ways seldom seen in media and celebrates their achievements despite the adversity they face.

-In June 2016, Matthew Fulks sued Beyoncé, Sony Music, Columbia Records and Parkwood Entertainment for allegedly lifting nine visual elements of his short film Palinoia for the trailer for Lemonade.
-The lawsuit was subsequently dismissed by New York federal judge Jed S. Rakoff, siding with the defendant.
+In June 2016, Matthew Fulks sued Beyoncé, Sony Music, Columbia Records, and Parkwood Entertainment, alleging that the trailer for Lemonade copied nine visual elements from his short film Palinoia.
+The lawsuit was later dismissed by New York federal judge Jed S. Rakoff, who ruled in favor of the defendants.